Alexdere/exploration-Collatz-and-its-related-conjectures/README.md

 - **$M_v = 2^{68}$**, Barina's verification bound (2020).
 - **$G = 3/(2\sqrt{2}) \approx 1.0607$**, Collatz geometric mean.

-## How to Cite

-If this framework is useful for your own work:

-> *Conditional reduction of the Collatz cycles conjecture to three independent open problems (Lang's conjecture for $\log_2 3$, the cascade-density hypothesis, or mod-8 ergodic stationarity).
-[Repository URL].*

 ## Standing on the Shoulders Of